igorgtdas/eda-sigma-interval/README.md

 *This module was created by Igor GTDS*

-Run it to make a esploratory analyses with:
+Run it to make a esploratory analyses as:

 Verifica tipos de dados, tamanho da amostra;
 Conta nulos e duplicatas;